What is Gemini?

 https://amer.pollux.casa/ (HTTPS mirror of my capsule)

-On the right, you can see my capsule in Lagrange browser.
+Above, you can see my capsule in Lagrange browser.
 All the rendering and design is done by the browser.
-And Lagrange broswer renders the page in a beautiful manner.
+And Lagrange browser renders the page in a beautiful manner.

 One of the best features of Gemini is the language in which its pages are written.
 It is called gemtext, which is a markup language.